Ahmad-Abudllah-Ahmad/my-own-porfolio/README.md

 A modern, interactive portfolio website for an AI Engineer and Developer, built with HTML, CSS, JavaScript, and Three.js.

-Here is the link to review online (https://ahmad-abdullah-portfolio.windsurf.build/)

 ## Features

 - Interactive 3D particle background using Three.js